sdarwin/munin-node-win32/README.rst

   * /SILENT or /VERYSILENT Instructs the installer to be silent or very silent.
   * more options are available.
 The full list is display in /HELP or on the `Inno Setup website<https://jrsoftware.org/ishelp/index.php?topic=setupcmdline>`_

+more options are available.
+The full list is display in /HELP or on the `Inno Setup website<https://jrsoftware.org/ishelp/index.php?topic=setupcmdline>`_ more options are available.
+The full list is display in /HELP or on the `Inno Setup website<https://jrsoftware.org/ishelp/index.php>`_
+If you wish to follow the development of the new Munin Node for Windows, go to `this repository <https://github.com/munin-monitoring/munin-node-windows/>`_
+If you wish to follow the development of the new Munin Node for Windows, go to `this repository<https://github.com/munin-monitoring/munin-node-windows/>`_

 Command Line Usage
 ------------------